-- 1) Malaysia: - a) According to Malaysia's tax regulations, taxable corporation profit is calculated using the current year total income, deducted by all costs, losses, tax expenses, and all other non-taxable items. - b) The tax rate for both 2021 and 2020 was 24%.
+- 1) Malaysia: - a) According to Malaysia's tax regulations, taxable corporation profit is calculated using the current year total income, deducted by costs, losses, tax expenses, and other non-taxable items as regulated in relevant tax regulations. - b) The tax rate for both 2022 and 2021 was 24%.
 If the subsidiary meets the criteria, it would then be eligible to specific tax preferences. - 2) United States

-According to the Federal tax regulations and North Carolina tax regulations, the Federal tax rates for both 2021 and 2020 was 21%.
-The tax rate of North Carolina State for both years 2021 and 2020 were 2.5%.
+According to the Federal tax regulations and North Carolina tax regulations, the Federal tax rates for both 2022 and 2021 was 21%.
+The tax rate of North Carolina State for both years 2022 and 2021 was 2.5%.

-The Group's subsidiaries have declared their income tax through the year of 2020 to their local tax agencies.
+The Group's subsidiaries have declared their income tax through the year of 2021 to their local tax agencies.